Create Self-Signed S/MIME Certificates

 Step 5 (Alternate): Generate an ECC Private Key for the Personal E-Mail Certificate

-NOTE: This guide uses RSA to create a private key, but you can use other available cryptographic algorithms to generate a key.
+NOTE: This guide uses RSA to create a private key, but other available cryptographic algorithms can be used to generate a key.
 The following sequence is purely informational and demonstrates Step 5 using elliptic curve cryptography (ECC) instead.

 To get a list of all available curve short names, execute the following command: